 Be a critical member in a growing team of social justice advocates!
-The Public Justice Center in Baltimore is seeking a paralegal for the Health and Benefits Equity Project.
+The Public Justice Center in Baltimore is seeking a paralegal for the Human Right to Housing Project.

 The Public Justice Center pursues systemic change to build a just society.
 Founded in Maryland in 1985, the PJC uses legal advocacy tools to pursue social justice, economic and racial equity, and fundamental human rights for people who are struggling to provide for their basic needs.
 The PJC is a civil legal aid office that provides advice and representation to low-income clients, advocates before legislatures and government agencies, and collaborates with community and advocacy organizations.
 Our website is www.publicjustice.org.

-COVID-19 Info: This position is partly remote and partly in the office.
+COVID-19 Info: This position is partly remote and partly in the office and at court.
 Our current policy provides that staff will be required to come to the office, the courts, or other public meetings as necessary, but policies concerning COVID-19 may change as the situation changes.
 The PJC is providing PPE for employees and guests and maintaining other risk reduction measures in the office.

 This is a full-time, non-exempt position that will require 40 hours in a workweek.
 Occasional evening and weekend work may be required.
 This position is based in Baltimore and may require local travel.
 The salary range for a paralegal begins at $40,000 and increases with experience.
 For example, a candidate with 5 years of relevant experience would be offered $50,000.
-A language bonus of $1,000/year is given to Spanish/English proficient staff.
-An excellent cafeteria benefit package is included offering health, dental, disability and life insurance, and retirement options.
+A language bonus of $1,000/year is given to Spanish/English bilingual staff.
+The PJC will be reviewing and updating its salary scale in the coming months and strives to maintain parity with state legal employers such as the Offices of Attorney General and Public Defender.
+An excellent cafeteria benefit package in the annual amount of $15,000 is also provided.
+This package offers health, vision, dental, disability and life insurance, and retirement options.
 Cafeteria benefits packages give employees flexibility to choose how to direct their benefits.
 For example, this package can cover 100% of employee healthcare premiums, but an employee can choose to direct those funds towards retirement if they already have health insurance.
 PJC employees receive at least 20 days of paid leave, with increases based on length of tenure, 10 paid holidays, and 15 days of sick leave annually.

-This position is open and available as of Tuesday, January 17, 2023.
-We will accept applications until the position is filled, but for priority consideration please apply by Tuesday, February 21, 2023.
+This position has a desired start date in mid-May 2023.
+We will accept applications until the position is filled, but for priority consideration please apply by April 10, 2023.
 To apply, please submit – by email only – a cover letter explaining your interest, a resume, a short writing sample, and the names and telephone numbers of three references.
-Please send applications to: Ashley Black at firstname.lastname@example.org, with “Paralegal Applications from [your name]” in the subject line.
+Please send applications to: Gabriela Dickson La Rotta, firstname.lastname@example.org, with “Paralegal Applications from [your name]” in the subject line.

 The physical/mental demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential functions.